Flooristics, LLC

 Share Button

-Today’s method of carpet production was invented at the beginning of the 20th century and is known as tufting.
-The process is entirely automated and is the way that the majority of carpets are made.
+of carpet production was invented at the beginning of the 20th century and is known as tufting.
+Machines automate the entire process, and manufacturers use it to make most carpets.

-Tufting is where the carpet fibers are woven into closed loops via lots of needles to the carpet backing, which is a woven piece.
+Tufting uses many needles.
+These needles weave carpet fibers into closed loops.
+They insert the fibers into the carpet backing.
+The backing forms a woven base.
 Needles push the fibers from the top of the backing through to the bottom.
 A looper, or hook, holds the fibers down while the needle goes up and back around, forming a fiber loop.
-In some cases, the carpet is then passed through a cutting tool that severs some of the loops to make a cut pile carpet.
+In some cases, manufacturers pass the carpet through a cutting tool that severs some of the loops to create a cut-pile carpet.

-Tufting machines can have various gauges, which help distinguish how many needles per inch are being used.
+Tufting machines come in various gauges that indicate how many needles they use per inch.
 For example, a 1/10 tufting machine would have 10 needles per inch.
-Some machines would have more and some less.
-Most tufting machines will have between 800 to 1,300 needles in action during the manufacturing process.
+Some machines would have more, and some would have less.
+Most tufting machines will have between 800 and 1,300 needles in action during the manufacturing process.

 Filed Under: Carpet and Rugs Tagged With: 1/10 tufting, carpet, carpet needle, carpet needles, how carpet is made, making carpet, tufting, tufting machine